List of Important Days and Years: Updated List for 2024-25

 List of Important Days and Years

 Some important days and dates are significant both domestically and globally.
 These days are observed in remembrance of noteworthy events that happened on certain specific days.
 To be informed about the events that occurred, people should be aware of all the important days and dates in 2024.
-Having a solid understanding of important dates by month has become crucial in today’s society, since candidates for government jobs are frequently asked two or three questions based on this information.
+Having a solid understanding of important days and years has become crucial in today’s society since candidates for government jobs are frequently asked two or three questions based on this information.

-In addition to giving you a quick overview of important events in 2024, it will improve your knowledge and assist you in getting ready for competitive examinations like the State PCS, IAS, SSC CGL, SSC CHSL, Banking Exams, RRB, etc. Examining the calendar for 2024 and marking important days and dates can assist you in earning marks while also keeping you aware of the happenings.
+In addition to giving you a quick overview of important events in 2024, it will improve your knowledge and help you get ready for competitive examinations such as State PSC, IAS, SSC CGL, SSC CHSL, Banking Exams, RRB, etc. Examining the calendar for 2024 and marking important days and dates can assist you in earning marks while also keeping you aware of the happenings.

 Important Days in 2024

-Days of importance are marked or celebrated in celebration of a greater good, a deserving person or event, or both.
+Days of importance are marked or celebrated in honour of a greater good, a deserving person or event, or both.
 The idea of observing such days has been widely promoted by a large number of corporations globally.
-Important Days in India are frequently associated with renowned organisations that promote and finance projects aimed at improving people’s lives all around the world.
-Take World Braille Day, for instance.
+Important Days in India are frequently associated with famous organisations that promote and aim at improving people’s lives all around the world.
+For example, World Braille Day.

 Let us look at the list of important days and years categorically so that it becomes easy for you as well.